-During the current financial year, the financial effect of revising lease terms to reflect the effect of exercising extension and termination options was an increase in recognised lease liabilities and right-of-use assets of \$49k.
+During the current financial year, the financial effect of revising lease terms to reflect the effect of exercising extension and termination options was a decrease in recognised lease liabilities \$50k and a decrease in right-of-use assets of \$45k.

 Subsequent to initial measurement, the liability will be reduced for payments made and increased for interest.
-It is remeasured to reflect any reassessment or modification, or if there are changes in-substance fixed payments.
+It is remeasured to reflect any reassessment or modification, or if there are changes in the substance fixed payments.